Instant noodles: History

-With better quality control, manufacturers further improved the taste of instant noodles by adding flavoring powder in a separate packet.
+In 1966, when Ando was in the United States promoting Chikin Ramen, he observed how Americans would divide up a ramen block, put it in a paper cup, and pour boiling water over it, inspiring him with the idea for his new product.
 In 1971, Nissin introduced Nissin Cup Noodles, a cup noodle to which boiling water is added to cook the noodles.
-A further innovation added dried vegetables to the cup, creating a complete instant soup dish.
-The innovation combined the functions of packaging material, a container for boiling water, and a bowl to eat the noodles from.
+Dried vegetables began to be included in the cup, creating a complete instant soup dish.
+Cup noodles combine the functions of packaging material, a container for boiling water, and a bowl to eat the noodles from.
 Heading off the recent rise in health consciousness, many manufacturers launched instant noodles with various healthy recipes: noodles with dietary fiber and collagen, low-calorie noodles, and low-sodium noodles.